nemequ/portable-snippets/builtin/README.md

 If the compiler already has the builtin, the psnip function will simply be defined to that builtin.
-If the compiler does not have an implementation it will be implemented using either a built-in/intrinsic the compiler *does* support (i.e., using an MSVC intrinsic to implement a GCC built-in), or a fully-portable pure C implementation.
+If the compiler does not have an implementation one will be provided using either a built-in/intrinsic the compiler *does* support (i.e., using an MSVC intrinsic to implement a GCC built-in), or a fully-portable pure C implementation.

 For example, for GCC's `__builtin_ffs` builtin, we provide implementations which work everywhere (including versions of GCC prior